Understanding Key Point Cloud Features for Development Three-dimensional Adversarial Attacks: Related Work

 \subsection{Our contribution}

-All existing adversarial attacks on point clouds require, at the very least, access to the target DNN model, so that the output can be examined for various inputs.
-This is called a \emph{black-box} type of attack.
-This may give a false sense of security that an attack cannot be created unless the attacker gains access to the target model.
-Our present work shows that this is not the case.
-Specifically, we show that an attack can be created without access to the target DNN model, which is referred to as a \emph{no-box} attack.
-To our knowledge, this is the first work on no-box attacks in the point cloud literature.
+This work focuses on identifying key point cloud features, derived from intrinsic characteristics, that are crucial to a model’s decision-making process.
+To achieve this, We start by defining a set of fourteen point cloud features (Section~\ref{sec:features}) derived using concepts from graph signal processing, which represent various characteristics of a point cloud.
+To identify the critical point cloud features that influence a model's decision, focus is placed on adversarial drop attacks, with the specific goal of identifying \textit{adversarial drop points} whose removal is likely to change the target model's decision.

-Our focus in this paper is on adversarial drop attacks, with the specific goal of identifying \textit{adversarial drop points} whose removal is likely to change the target model's decision.
-We start by defining a set of fourteen point cloud features (Section~\ref{sec:features}) derived using concepts from graph signal processing, which represent various characteristics of a point cloud.
-Using multiple linear regression analysis, we examine which of those features are indicative of adversarial drop points identified using conventional methods (Section~\ref{sec:Proposed_Method}).
+By applying multiple linear regression analysis, we examine which of those features are indicative of adversarial drop points identified using conventional methods (Section~\ref{sec:Proposed_Method}).
 Specifically, we examine three DNN models -- PointNet~\cite{qi2017pointnet}, PointNet++~\cite{qi2017pointnet1}, and DGCNN~\cite{phan2018dgcnn} -- and identify a set of features that have statistically significant influence in predicting adversarial drop points for these models.
-Then we show that a no-box attack can be created using a combination of these features derived directly from the point cloud.
-While a no-box attack cannot be more successful than a black-box or white-box attack tailored to a given model, we show that it is significantly better than a random attack.
-Additionally, we study the transferability of the developed no-box attack to an unseen model, PointConv~\cite{wu2019pointconv}, and examine its effectiveness against different defenses.
+It is then demonstrated that a new attack can be created using a combination of these features derived directly from the point cloud.
+While our attack cannot be more successful than a black-box or white-box attack tailored to a given model, it is shown to be significantly more effective than a random attack.
+Additionally, the transferability of the developed attack to an unseen model, PointConv~\cite{wu2019pointconv}, is studied, and its effectiveness against different defenses is examined.